The Red Bullet Point Death Threat

 PS As I noted, I’m new to the threat-by-email game, but I’m guessing that your name is a pseudonym.
 If that is the case, I believe you’ll find that the Russian Mob has superseded the Italian Mafia as the most intimidating demographic.
 Next time, rather than “Anthonio Benito” you might want to try something along the lines of “Ivan Keripaska” or “Oleg Belkov.”
 This is not a make or break issue, but in negotiations one needs every edge possible.

-Update: Coming Soon – The Feds contact me about Anthonio’s letter (no kidding) and I send Mr Benito a second message.
+Update: The Feds contacted me about Anthonio’s letter (no kidding) and I send Mr Benito a second message: To Anthonio Benito Or Current Addressee At [email protected]